Table of Content

 A patient must be 18 years or older and a legal resident of Oklahoma.
 Minor patients (under 18) can also apply but must first register their parents or legal guardians.
 Adult patients can choose whether they want a caregiver or not, whereas caregivers are compulsory for minor patients.
 Their patient or legal guardian can act as their caregiver.
 There is no caregiver application fee.

-Possession Limit of Medical Marijuana in Oklahoma
+Possession Limit of Medical Marijuana in Oklahoma!

 Rules are strict regarding the possession limit, and a person must follow them.
-If an individual possesses more than the mentioned limit set by federal law, they are likely lose their medical marijuana rights and face legal penalties.
+If an individual possesses more than the mentioned limit set by federal law, they are likely to lose their medical marijuana rights and face legal penalties.
 Medical marijuana cardholders may possess up to eight ounces of marijuana in their private residence, three ounces on their person, one ounce of concentrated marijuana, and 72 ounces of edible marijuana.
-Private residence means the part of a structure used as a dwelling, including a private home, apartment, vacation home, cabin, mobile home or cottage.
+Private residence means the part of a structure used as a dwelling, including a private home, apartment, vacation home, cabin, mobile home, or cottage.

 For cultivation, a person can grow up to six mature marijuana plants and six immature plants.
-A mature plant means a flowering marijuana plant, and an immature means a plant that is not flowering.
+A mature plant means a flowering marijuana plant and an immature means a plant that is not flowering.
 Remember, these are for medical marijuana patients.
 Recreational cannabis is illegal in Oklahoma.
 Those who do not possess a medical marijuana card and still possess cannabis face a fine-only misdemeanor.
 The fine and imprisonment may vary according to the situation and the possession limit.

 Employment Rules of Medical Marijuana in Oklahoma?